 Effects of Heat

 Heat has the same effect for different reasons.
-In high heat, capacity actually significantly increases, but the life of the battery is cut short.
+Capacity actually significantly increases with higher temperatures, but high heat cuts short battery life.
 A battery that regularly operates in 77-degree weather, for example, can be expected to last 50 percent longer than those that are regularly exposed to temperatures in excess of 92 degrees.
 In fact, for every 15 degrees the temperature increases, the life of a car battery is decreased by 50 percent.

 Signs Your Battery Is on Its Way Out

-If you live in the Arizona area, you should only expect your battery to last two to three years.
+If you live in the desert, you should only expect your battery to last two to three years in Arizona.
 Any more than that is bonus time.
 If your battery is nearing that age, be prepared for the day it won’t start.
 Also, look for the following signs it may be failing faster than you think:

 - Your engine is slow to crank.